 - If you have any problems with the laptop, return it immediately to the Circulation Counter.
 Do not attempt to make repairs on your own.

 - Use laptops for word, data, and spreadsheet processing.
-Save your work frequently to your removable media (floppy disk or flash drive).
+Save your work frequently to your removable media or email.
 All documents left on the laptop will be automatically deleted when the laptop is shut down.
 The library is not responsible for lost or damaged work.

-- Users who do not return laptops within the 3-hour limit will be fined $1.00 per hour or fraction thereof.
+- Users who do not return laptops 15 minutes before the library closes on the day of the loan will be fined $1.00 per hour or fraction thereof.
 Once you have checked out a laptop, you are responsible for it.
 If it is damaged or stolen while in your possession, you will be assessed repair or replacement costs and processing fees.
 The library reserves the right to determine whether damage to the equipment was due to an accident, abuse, or intentional misuse.